cedar-policy/cedar-docs/docs/collections/_policies/syntax-policy.md

 You can place annotations only at the very top of the policy before the [effect](#term-policy-effect) element.

+**Note**: `@id`is not special in the Cedar language, it behaves like any other annotation.
+The Cedar CLI uses the `@id` annotation to set policy IDs, but other interfaces, such as the Cedar APIs, have other ways to set policy IDs.

 An annotation has the following form:

 ```cedar